 The property itself is huge.
 They have a disc golf course when you’re able to go out and play disc golf, and have enough space to to host events.

-If you’re looking for a big manufacturing Portsmouth breweries experience you won’t get anywhere else in Portsmouth, Smuttynose should be tops of the list.
+If you’re looking for a big manufacturing Portsmouth brewery experience you won’t get anywhere else in Portsmouth, Smuttynose should be top of the list.

 Great Rhythm Brewing

 Great Rhythm Brewing has been open since late 2016 putting out juicy IPAs, Pale Ales, and Stouts in a funky warehouse setting down by the Portsmouth Railroad Tracks.
 With Bright eye catching labels and names like “Squeeze”, their beers are a popular pick.